shafieelab/Medical-Domain-Adaptive-Neural-Networks/README.md

 # Medical Domain Adaptive Neural Networks
-This is the Pytorch implementation for our paper [Adaptive Adversarial Neural Networks for Lossy and Domain-ShiftedMedical Image Analysis](http://shafieelab.bwh.harvard.edu).
+This is the Pytorch implementation for our paper [Adaptive Adversarial Neural Networks for Lossy and Domain-Shifted Medical Image Analysis](http://shafieelab.bwh.harvard.edu).

 ## Requirements
 - Python 3.5